Twin Cities Music Highlights

 I found this matchbook online, and had no idea if it was a music venue or not, but I figured maybe the word “lounge” implied a lounge singer?

 A peek into the Minneapolis Star and Tribune archives shows that this was a mobbed-up bar owned and managed by various members of Kid Cann’s family, and I’m glad there was no music involved so I don’t have to go through it all!
-The first hit was in 1937, and the last was in 1988, when it was known as Addison’s Bar a/k/a The Bear’s Den.
-It was demolished in about 1988.
+The first hit was in 1937, pretty soon after the end of Prohibition.

-The Addisons on E. Franklin was not a music establishment.
+Addison’s was not a music establishment.
 It was owned by the Litwin family.
 I was close friends with the sons of the owners.
-We often went there together when we were in our early ’20s.
+We often went there together when we were in our early 20s.
 The bears were hunting trophies.

 Then I got this great email from Jim Schaefer about the Bear’s Den: